Tshikume/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable is a script that creates a new global variable 6-create_local_variable is a script that creates a new local variable 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE